 The fourth Staff Survey took place between 16 and 30 October 2015.
-It was a shorter version of the full survey (25 items rather than 145) and provides a snapshot of staff perceptions which can be benchmarked against previous surveys and other Australasian Universities.
-Results are available in iWaikato.
+It was a shorter version of the full survey (25 items rather than 145) which provides a snapshot of staff perceptions and can be benchmarked against previous surveys and other Australasian Universities.

 Overall the response has been very favourable with the University of Waikato scoring equal to or better in 20 of the 34 areas that could be benchmarked against than the 39 other universities that used the survey.
 There were three scales of excellent in the areas of Job Satisfaction, Position Clarity and Team Work and the landscape/grounds of the University were consistently rated extremely positively.
 Postgraduate Supervision joined the list of excellent scales in 2014.